 Norris McLaughlin is well-versed in assisting in the revision of student codes of discipline and conducting training for its participants.
 Attorneys from the firm have prosecuted matters before student disciplinary hearing boards.
 They have also defended legal actions challenging, on constitutional or other grounds, student disciplinary matters.

-Norris McLaughlin has represented university police forces, providing training for these clients, in addition to legal advice and representation in the prosecution of disorderly persons charges, traffic, DWI, probable cause hearings and the defense of motions to suppress in municipal court and on appeal in certain matters on trials de novo in the Superior Court of New Jersey and in the appellate courts.
+Norris McLaughlin has represented university police forces, providing training for these clients, in addition to legal advice and representation in the prosecution of disorderly persons charges, traffic, DWI, probable cause hearings and the defense of motions to suppress in municipal court and on appeal on trials de novo in the Superior Court of New Jersey and in the appellate courts.

 The firm has also defended civil actions against police for charges of excessive force, assault, false arrest, and malicious prosecution, as well as claims under 42 U.S.C. § 1983, 1985 in state and federal courts.